john-david3/fyp-api-gateway/docs/logbook.md

 - Running
   - Postman to test the APIs
   - `nginx -t` to validate the config
-  - Github Actions for CI
+  - GitHub Actions for CI
   - Maybe docker for APIs?
 - Cloud
   - AWS/EC2